• Home

 The skills mismatch is all about AI.

-Outside of hard technical skills, hiring managers are clear about what they want: communication, collaboration, and teamwork top the list of soft skills, followed by professionalism, adaptability, and critical thinking.
-Digital literacy is also rising in importance, especially in information‑heavy sectors, making it harder for workers who lack basic comfort with technology to compete even for non‑technical jobs.
+Outside of hard technical skills, hiring managers are clear about what they want: Communication, collaboration, and teamwork top the list of soft skills, followed by professionalism, adaptability, and critical thinking.
+Digital literacy is also rising in importance, especially in information‑heavy sectors, making it harder for workers who lack basic comfort with technology to compete even for nontechnical jobs.

 Rather than replacing workers with machines outright, many employers are trying to bridge the gap by retraining the people they already have.
 Upskilling and reskilling remain the most common strategies for dealing with talent shortages, ahead of raising wages, turning to contractors, or using AI and automation explicitly to shrink headcount.

 Larger companies are particularly invested in this approach, with the share of organizations prioritizing upskilling rising along with firm size.
-Employers in every major region report plans to train workers for new tools and workflows, reflecting a recognition that technology’s rapid advance will demand continuous learning rather than one‑time restructurings.
+Employers in every major region report plans to train workers for new tools and workflows, reflecting the recognition that technology’s rapid advance will demand continuous learning rather than one‑time restructurings.

 The big grain of salt for this survey is that it is limited to the next quarter.
 In the case of a worse long-term downturn, all bets could be off about just how many jobs could be automated with AI tools.
-This question is beyond the scope of the ManPower survey, but Goldman Sachs economists tackled the issue in October, writing, “history also suggests that the full consequences of AI for the labor market might not become apparent until a recession hits.”
+This question is beyond the scope of the Manpower survey, but Goldman Sachs economists tackled the issue in October, writing, “History also suggests that the full consequences of AI for the labor market might not become apparent until a recession hits.”
 David Mericle and Pierfrancesco Mei noted that job growth has been modest in recent quarters while GDP growth has been robust, and that is “likely to be normal to some degree in the years ahead,” noting an aging society and lower immigration.
 The result is an oxymoron: “jobless growth.”

-Until the era of jobless growth fully arrives, though, the ManPower survey suggests that growth will consist of hiring humans who have the right AI skills, whatever those turn out to be.
+Until the era of jobless growth fully arrives, though, the Manpower survey suggests that growth will consist of hiring humans who have the right AI skills, whatever those turn out to be.

 For this story, Fortune journalists used generative AI as a research tool.
 An editor verified the accuracy of the information before publishing.